 The FPS submission will include a great deal of information about the employee including the range of hours they work.
 You can find out the full details included in an FPS on the GOV.UK website.

-Care and support employers are able to submit PAYE information to HMRC using paper rather than online.
-They must to contact HMRC if they want, or need, to do this.
+Some care and support employers are able to submit PAYE information to HMRC using paper rather than online.
+They must contact HMRC if they want, or need, to do this.

-If an employer is "digitally excluded", that is that they are unable for whatever reason to access the internet and do things online they can to ask HMRC for permission to continue with paper filing.
-HMRC’s intention is that this option will only remain in place up to April 2017.
+If an employer is "digitally excluded", that is that they are unable for whatever reason to access the internet and do things online they can ask HMRC for permission to continue with paper filing.

 Certain religious groups, whose beliefs are incompatible with the use of electronic methods of communication may also be exempt from online filing requirements.